cloudflare/cloudflare-docs/products/stream/src/content/uploading-videos/using-webhooks.md

 ## Verify webhook authenticity

-Cloudflare Stream will sign the webhook requests it sends to your notification URLs and include the signature of each requrest in the `Webhook-Signature` HTTP header.
+Cloudflare Stream will sign the webhook requests it sends to your notification URLs and include the signature of each request in the `Webhook-Signature` HTTP header.
 This allows your application to verify that the webhook requests are sent by Stream.

 To verify a signature, you need to retrieve your webhook signing secret.
 This value is returned in the API response when you create or retrieve the webhook.